Our Services

 Combine with healthy habits

 Red light therapy can be a helpful component of a stress-management plan, but it's not a substitute for professional medical advice.
-If you experience severe or persistent symptoms—such as unexplained fatigue, mood changes, weight loss/gain or high blood pressure—it's important to get a proper evaluation.
-You can start by using a Medically approved LLM Symptom Checker Chat Bot to understand your symptoms better before your appointment.
+If you're experiencing persistent symptoms like unexplained fatigue, mood changes, or high blood pressure, take a moment to check your symptoms with a free AI symptom checker to better understand what might be happening and prepare for a meaningful conversation with your healthcare provider.

 Always consult your healthcare provider before starting any new therapy, especially if you are pregnant, have epilepsy, active cancer, or take medications that increase light sensitivity.